 Want to see if your youngster has an appetite for coding?
-STEM for Kids offers a Lego robotics class for grades 1-6, among other robotics and engineering courses for varying ages and levels of difficulty.
-Girls Who Code offers free after-school programs for girls across the country in grades 3-5 and 6-12 emphasizing sisterhood as much as computer coding.
+Bricks 4 Kidz, which has locations across the country, offers a number of Lego-inspired robotics classes for kids as young as 5.
+Girls Who Code offers free after-school programs for girls across the country in grades 3-5 and 6-12, emphasizing sisterhood as much as computer coding.
 (They recently created a filter inspired by Doja Cat’s Coachella performance!)

 4. Play the harp

 Piano’s the traditional place to start, but plenty of other instruments may interest your child.
-Research suggests that learning to play any musical instrument, be it a ukulele or snare drum, facilitates kids’ reading and math skills.
+Research suggests that learning to play a musical instrument may facilitate kids’ reading and math skills.
 And sometimes all it takes for a kid to fall in love with an instrument is to be introduced to it.

 When Atlanta’s Urban Youth Harp Ensemble first started in 2000, it had just two students.
 Now, the nonprofit offers classes to 80 students between fourth and 12th grade who regularly play their harps to packed audiences.